Hadia-Khan-version/Capytoons-A-comic-reading-platform/README.md

 # CapyToons.to - Comic Reading Platform

 ## 📖 Project Overview
-**CapyToons.to** is a web-based comic reading platform developed for the **Database Systems Lab**[cite: 1].
+**CapyToons.to** is a web-based comic reading platform.
 It serves as a centralized, reliable repository for manga, manhwa, manhua, and webtoons, aggregating content from diverse origins into a single interface.

 The system addresses common issues in the comic-reading community, such as platform outages and poor metadata consistency, by providing a robust database-driven alternative.